vanyasahay/emojiMemoryGame-pp2/README.md

 ### Unfixed Bugs

-Media query needs to fix for some element which do not adjust on small screens.
+- Media query needs to fix for some very small screens.
+- Landscape mode needs to be fised for mobile screens. iPad is working fine.

 ## Deployment